poseidonos/poseidonos-gui/README.md

 2. go v1.14+
 3. nodejs 14.x
 4. InfluxDB (1.8.x)
-5. IP Address of Mellanox Port should be set (Please refer to the file src/dagent/README.md)
+5. IP Address of Mellanox Port should be set (Please refer to the file src/dagent/README.md ([README](src/dagent/README.md)))
 6. POS should run from this directory - /root/workspace/ibofos/ (e.g the POS binaries should be present at /root/workspace/ibofos/bin directory)

+### Other Considerations
+1. Internet access is required for downloading the required packages
+2. SSL certificates have to installed on the server or VM where Poseidonos-GUI will be installed
+3. Python3 comes with Ubuntu 18.04, If not, please download and install it from https://www.python.org/downloads/
+4. For Go v1.14+ follow the steps given at https://golang.org/doc/install to install the latest version of Go
+5. For Node v1.14:
+   - Download Nodejs tar.xz file from https://nodejs.org/en/download/
+   - Extract the tar file using the command: sudo tar -xvf node-v14.x.x-linux-x64.tar.xz (Use the version instead of x)
+   - Copy the contents of inside the extracted directory to /usr/bin directory using the command: sudo cp -r node-v14.x.x-linux-x64/{bin,include,lib,share} /usr/
+6. node.js is required in the /usr/bin/ directory (you can copy using "sudo cp -r node-v14.x.x-linux-x64/{bin,include,lib,share} /usr/")
+7. golang is required in the /usr/local directory (you can copy to  /usr/local)
+8. Export golang PATH using "export PATH=$PATH:/usr/local/go/bin"
+9. If you encounter any SSL related issues, you can set "npm config set strict-ssl false" for npm installation to work with SSL cert (this is a workaround in dev environment and not recommended in production environments).

 ### Supported OS and Version
 1. Linux Ubuntu 18.04

-### Download and Install dependencies
+### Build and Run
 1. Clone the project from GitHub - https://github.com/poseidonos/poseidonos-gui
 2. Navigate to poseidonos-gui directory
 3. Run scripts as described below to install and run the application